nd-dsp-lab/elsa_protocol/README.md

 # Docker (Recommended)

+If Docker is not installed, please refer to [Docker Installation](https://docs.docker.com/engine/install/) to install Docker for Ubuntu 22.04.

 The repository includes a Dockerfile that pins OpenFHE v1.2.3 and builds it inside the container.
 It also copies the repository to ```/opt/src``` and builds the project out-of-source into ```/opt/build```.